Can ‘Democratic Socialists of America’ Be Salvaged?

 The Pattins, wearing DSA buttons, knocked over a table of Saturn campaign materials, repeatedly shoved Saturn and his campaign staffers and even slapped a phone to the ground when a staffer attempted to record their actions.
 They only backed off when bystanders at the park started to step in and question their aggressive behavior but continued to stalk and harass Saturn and his campaign team, even attempting to prevent them from leaving the event.

 Olympia DSA’s leadership was made aware of evidence of this brutal and unprovoked public attack, but they were dismissive and even accused the victims of exaggerating and “weaponizing the police”—an attempt at gaslighting and a clear example of a bad-faith argument.
 They were quite blatantly co-opting the language of survivors of police abuse to justify their violence.
-Olympia DSA told victims that exposing Olympia DSA’s involvement in the assault would be “bad for the movement,” implying that Olympia DSA plays a crucial role in left politics in the region.
+Olympia DSA told victims that exposing Olympia DSA’s involvement in the assault would be “bad for the movement,” implying that Olympia DSA plays a crucial role in socialist politics in the region.

 Demands were made by Olympia DSA leadership to remove video and photo evidence of the attack from social media.
 DSA silenced members who voiced concern, and many have resigned.
 The police report states that Saturn declined to press assault charges, and only wanted an official record of the incident.

 One way in which Olympia DSA’s co-chairs often silence dissenting voices in their chapter is to threaten them with attacks on their reputations.
-According to an Olympia DSA member who wanted to remain anonymous, Riley Woodward-Pratt threatened them in this manner after they suggested that the group consider backing a candidate in the local Port of Olympia Commissioner race.
+According to an Olympia DSA member who wanted to remain anonymous, Riley Woodward-Pratt threatened them in this manner after they suggested that the group consider backing a Green Party candidate in the local Port of Olympia Commissioner race.
 Rather than the idealism of being involved in a national or congressional race, supporting a local race could directly lead to improved material conditions for people in Olympia—something any socialist could get behind.

 According to the member, Olympia DSA co-chair Woodward-Pratt went on a strange rant about the member’s credibility as a socialist, accusing them of being a “professional-managerial NIMBY, ugly, toxic, paranoid, hostile, middle-class liberal.”
 The co-chair went on to suggest that the member keep these ideas to themselves, but if not, he added, the group would have to discuss this member’s “uncomradely behavior.”
 Woodward-Pratt made these threats to the member via Olympia DSA’s official email address.
 Current and former Olympia DSA members have shared similar accounts of being threatened with exposure as “uncomradely.”

-While the close relationships between Olympia’s Port Commissioners and The Freedom Foundation and connections to fossil fuel lobbyists at Rainbow Ceramics and Weyerhaeuser were already known, disclosed emails show one commissioner, Joe Downing, directly communicating with Olympia Police and the Thurston County Sheriff.
+While the close relationships between Olympia’s Port Commissioners and The Freedom Foundation and connections to fossil fuel lobbyists at Rainbow Ceramics and Weyerhaeuser were already known, disclosed emails show one Republican commissioner, Joe Downing, directly communicating with Olympia Police and the Thurston County Sheriff.
 In disclosed emails, Downing is quoted urging police to violently attack and arrest activists who were peacefully demonstrating against the Port’s involvement in fracking.
 He even praised the police in a public meeting for “teaching us how you do it.”

 Wouldn’t Olympia DSA want to speak out against this brutality, and join in solidarity with local workers, especially the marginalized members of the protest, like LGBTQIA individuals, Natives, and people of color?
 After all, these activists are doing something that physically halts local involvement in the harmful and abusive fracking industry.
 Studies show the camps which house fracking workers bring an increase in rape, sex trafficking, kidnapping, and murder.